datable-be/AI4C_ContentAnalysis/README.md

 #### Internal

 The builtin-color analysis uses the Python [extcolors](https://pypi.org/project/extcolors/) library to extract colors, pixels and percentages from an image.
 If the request sets `foreground_detection` to true, the algorithm will either try to autodetermine the object (with `xywh=percent:0,0,100,100`) or crop to the specified region.
+In case of autodetection of the object, the model will also extract the foreground colors of the image, in case of user-specified cropping it makes more sense to just detect all colors in the supplied region.

 #### HuggingFace